Greek – eiréné – one, peace, quietness, rest

 Paul and Silas were full of gratitude singing hymns.

-Paul and Silas had so much peace within them that they did not anxiously runaway as soon as the doors opened.
+As a result had so much peace within themselves that they did not anxiously runaway as soon as the doors opened.

 The peace of God will give you boldness and courage.